 Essentials to Pack for Badlands National Park

 Given that the Badlands are a place of extremes, it’s best to be prepared!
-Here are some essentials to bring for a day of exploring Badlands National Park.
+First, be sure to include these items on your day hike packing list.
+Here are some other essentials to bring for a day of exploring Badlands National Park.

 Plenty of water